 The Governing Body rigorously monitors the progress of disadvantaged students and the impact of the school’s Pupil Premium spending.

 Pupil Premium funding is enabling the school to diminish differences for Pupil Premium students compared to “other” students nationally and within the school.
 The funding has allowed us in particular to focus on retaining and employing a superb group of professionals who work tirelessly for all students, particularly the Pupil Premium ones.
 The Governing Body monitors the impact of Pupil Premium spending and outcomes for students very closely.
-Our link governor for Pupil Premium is Mr Peter Johnson; Ms Selina Dempsey and Mr Christopher Czepukojc are the lead Pupil Premium and SLT link respectively at Alderbrook; please contact them for further information.
+Our link governor for Pupil Premium is Mr Peter Johnson; our Pupil Premium lead is Ms Selina Dempsey; please contact them for further information.